Brooke Candy: Public image

 Vice blogger Ali Carman asked Candy, in an interview, if she was offended that her internet persona was considered fake.
 Candy replied: "My persona is a reality to me, you know.
 Like I would never rap and act hood if it wasn't actually my mentality and I wouldn't perform in a super-sexual way if being a stripper wasn't the way I made money."
 MTV called Candy's look "super hardcore", a "breath of fresh, fearless air", and a prayer answered by the pop goddesses.
 Calling her the "Freaky Princess", The Guardian journalist Michael Cragg agreed with the stripper-turned-rapper's alias, comparing her to Xena, the Warrior Princess.

-Candy also hosts a blog dedicated to photography.